istio/istio.io/content/en/docs/tasks/traffic-management/ingress/kubernetes-ingress/index.md

 ### TLS

 `Ingress` supports [specifying TLS settings](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls).
-This is supported by Istio, but the referenced `Secret` must exist in the namespace of the `istio-ingressgateway` deployment (typical `istio-system`). [cert-manager](/docs/ops/integrations/certmanager/) can be used to generate these certificates.
+This is supported by Istio, but the referenced `Secret` must exist in the namespace of the `istio-ingressgateway` deployment (typically `istio-system`). [cert-manager](/docs/ops/integrations/certmanager/) can be used to generate these certificates.

 ### Specifying path type